 You will attend a WIOA orientation and eligibility meeting.
 Adults must have low incomes and lack job skills in demand now; or be a “dislocated worker” – you are laid off or have a layoff notice because of current economic situation (not leaving a job for personal reasons) and you need skills currently in demand.

-CAN YOU GIVE ME AN OVERVIEW OF THE WORKFORCE INVESTMENT ACT (WIA) PROGRAM?
+CAN YOU GIVE ME AN OVERVIEW OF THE WORKFORCE INVESTMENT ACT (WIOA) PROGRAM?

 Workforce Investment Act scholarships are available to adults and dislocated workers who meet income and other guidelines, and who need training to be competitive in today’s workplace.
 Connecticut’s Eligible Training Provider List (ETPL) lists available trainings, including classroom, correspondence, internet, broadcast and other apprenticeship programs.

-For detailed information regarding the WIA Portfolio Building Process and requirements click here: American Job Center
+For detailed information regarding the WIOA Portfolio Building Process and requirements click here: American Job Center

 To find the American Job Center office nearest you, click here: Locations